Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/features/aweber-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">AWeber Forms</a>.
 Subscribe users to an AWeber mailing list when a newsletter signup form is submitted.
 * <a href="https://formidableforms.com/features/mailpoet-newsletters-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">MailPoet Newsletter forms</a>.
 Fill your email marketing lists from newsletter signup forms.
 Then send WordPress newsletters from your own site using MailPoet.
 * <a href="https://formidableforms.com/features/highrise-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Highrise Forms</a>.
 Add leads to your Highrise CRM account any time a WordPress registration form, or payment form is submitted.
 * <a href="https://formidableforms.com/features/form-entries-to-salesforce/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Salesforce Forms</a>.
-Create leads, contacts, and any other Salesforce objects directly from your contact page and advanced forms.
+Create leads and any other Salesforce objects directly from your contact page and advanced forms.
 * <a href="https://formidableforms.com/features/entries-to-activecampaign/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">ActiveCampaign Forms</a>.
 Let your contact form pull double duty as a payment form, post creation form, user registration form, and an ActiveCampaign integration.
 * <a href="https://formidableforms.com/features/form-entries-to-hubspot/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">HubSpot Forms</a>.
 Route lead form data from your WordPress forms to HubSpot CRM.
 * <a href="https://formidableforms.com/features/twilio-sms-form-notifications/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Twilio for SMS Forms</a>.
 Collect votes and poll responses via SMS text or send SMS notifications when form entries are submitted.
 Get notified instantly when an important payment form is completed, and let your form leads know you received their message.